Michigan State University found that 75% of participants improved oral proficiency in 15 hours by using a language learning app1.

 They are based on real-life conversations, and their content depends on your level.
 There are currently five Premium packages (Levels) to choose from.

-And as the app is based on the spaced-repetition recall, you’ll be repeating words and phrases at specific time intervals.
+As the app is based on spaced-repetition recall, you’ll be repeating words and common German phrases at specific time intervals.

 The app also uses digital flashcards and quick match and speed round games.